Mohammed-wsabi/b00401062.github.io/Memoirs/Bloch's Effective Java.md

 - A `clone` method or copy constructor need not and should not be provided on an immutable class.
 - Performance issue: immutable classes require a separate object for each distinct value.
 - Constructors should create fully initialized objects with all of their invariants established.

+### Favor composition over inheritance

+- Unlike method invocation, inheritance violates encapsulation.
+- This "self-use" is an implementation detail, not guaranteed to hold.
+- **Forwarding**: Each instance method in the new **forwarding class** invokes the corresponding method on the contained instance of the existing class and returns the results.

+### Design and document for inheritance or else prohibit it

+- The class must document its self-use of overridable methods.
+- Designing a class for inheritance requires great effort and places substantial limitations on the class.
+- The best practice is to prohibit subclassing in classes that are not designed and documented to be safely subclassed.